InfiniteBoost: building infinite ensembles with gradient descent

 \section{Experiments}

 We have evaluated InfiniteBoost for three different tasks: classification, regression, and ranking.
 Large scale, publicly available datasets are used in comparison.
-In our evaluation, we compare InfiniteBoost with two extreme cases: random forests and gradient boosting with different shrinkage values.
-The source code with all experiments is available on the github: \url{https://github.com/arogozhnikov/infiniteboost}.
+In our evaluation, we compare InfiniteBoost with two extreme cases: random forests and gradient boosting with different shrinkage values.\footnote{ Reference implementation, code of all the experiments, and additional plots are available on the github: \url{https://github.com/arogozhnikov/infiniteboost}. }